y08wilm/Semaphorin/README.md

 <h4 align="center"> Uses seprmvr64 by mineek<h4>
 <h6 align="center"> Supports* iOS 7.0.6-12.1 as well as A7-A11 devices </h6>

-# IF YOUR DEVICE SUPPORTS [LEGACY-IOS-KIT](https://github.com/LukeZGD/Legacy-iOS-Kit), YOU SHOULD REALLY USE THAT OVER THIS.

-# SEMAPHORIN IS NOW DISCONTINUED, PLEASE ASK [Mineek](https://github.com/mineek) FOR WHAT THEY SUGGEST YOU TO USE.

-# IF YOU ARE IN THE SEMAPHORIN DISCORD SERVER, PLEASE LEAVE.
-IT IS NON OFFICIAL AS OF NOW.

-# YOU CAN USE [https://github.com/LukeZGD/Semaphorin](https://github.com/LukeZGD/Semaphorin) FOR FUTURE UPDATES.

 # Chart of compatibility

 | iOS         | App Store | Cydia       | Tweaks    | Respring| Cellular | Sideloadly | iTunes     |